CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 2 5 Incorrect configuration of the WLAN infrastructure

 Access points and other WLAN components (eg WLAN controllers) offer a large number of configuration settings, which in particular also concern security functions.
-If wrong settings are made here, either no communication via an access point is possible or communication takes place unprotected or with too low a level of protection.
+If wrong settings are made here, either no communication via an access point is possible or communication takes place unprotected or with a too low protection level.

 ### 2 6 Insufficient or missing Wi-Fi security mechanisms

-In the delivery state, WLAN components are often configured so that no or only a few security mechanisms are activated.
+When delivered, WLAN components are often configured so that no or only a few security mechanisms are activated.
 Moreover, some of the mechanisms are inadequate and do not provide adequate protection.
 Even today, various WLAN components are used, the only insufficient security mechanisms such.
 B. WEP support.
 In part, these devices can not even be upgraded to stronger security mechanisms.
-If such devices are used, an attacker can easily listen to all communication and thus gain access to confidential information.
+If such devices are used, an attacker can easily listen to all communications and gain access to confidential information.

 ### 2 7 Listening to the WLAN communication